It's essential to regularly measure the performance of your messages, so you can optimize their effectiveness.

 Check which users are receiving too many messages

 You can also see which users received the most messages during your selected time period, and how many messages they received.
 This helps you know if you’re sending too many messages to any particular user.

 To avoid sending too many messages to users too close together, use a last contacted filter to every message like ‘last contacted more than 2 days ago.’

 See how engaging your ongoing messages are

-Your message stats allow you to quickly see how engaging your emails and in-app messages are.
-For example, you’ll see how many users opened your message, clicked on a link in your message, and unsubscribed.
+Your message stats allow you to quickly see how engaging your messages are.
+For example, you’ll see how many users opened your message, clicked on a link in your message, or unsubscribed.

-Select ‘Chats and Posts’ or ‘Emails’ at the top of the table to view stats for each.
+Select the message type at the top of the table to view stats for each.

 Note: Stats for these messages (like click rate) will show the rate for all time not just the engagement within the selected time period.

 Well-targeted chat or post messages should see an open rate of above 30%.
 To boost your open and click rates you should a/b test your messages so that you can fine tune them to be as effective as possible.